kindelia-archive/Kindelia/README.md

 the entire network.

 In Ethereum, this problem is solved by assigning a `gas` cost to each primitive operation.
-Transactions that consume too much gas are stopped.
+Transactions that consume too much gas are aborted.
 In Kindelia, we also use gas costs, but, since our language follows a different paradigm - functional instead of a stack machine - a big challenge emerges: how do we measure the cost of beta reduction?